SherryGM/java-frameworks/services/dropwizard/README.md

-4 hours on Dropwizard, JDBI
+5.5 hours on Dropwizard, JDBI
-1 minutes on Derby, Testing
+1 hour on Derby, Testing